viperproject/gobra/docs/tutorial.md

 # A Tutorial on Gobra
 ## Introduction
 *Gobra* is an automated, modular verifier for heap-manipulating, concurrent Go programs.
 Gobra supports a large subset of Go, including Go’s interfaces and primitive data structures.
-Gobra verifies memory safety, crash safety, data-race freedom, and user-provided specifications.
+Gobra verifies memory safety, crash safety, data-race freedom, and partial correctness based on user-provided specifications.
-It takes as input a `.gobra` file containing a Go program annotated with specifications such as function pre- and postconditions and loop invariants.
+Gobra takes as input a `.gobra` file containing a Go program annotated with specifications such as function pre- and postconditions and loop invariants.

 In order to prove the correctness of a program, Gobra verifies